Visyond/website-hugo/site/content/casestudy/managing-logistics-and-risks-with-monte-carlo-simulations-sgm-shipping-services.md

 tooltip:
   - title: 'Industry: Logistics'
   - title: 'Function: Risk Management'
-  - title: 'Use Case: Monte Carlo Simulations'
+  - title: 'Use Case: Risk Analysis, Monte Carlo Simulations'
 client_ask: >-
   Founded in the 1970s, the Switzerland-based company focuses on operation and co-ownership of vessels, asset management, investment services, the all-round